dsl-logo

 Amex offers 12 of the 16 charge cards currently available in Australia.
 The other main providers are CommBank and Diners Club.

-The pool of charge card providers is also set to get even smaller, with Diners Club announcing it will no longer be offering cards to Australian consumers from 2024.
+The pool of charge card providers is also set to get even smaller, with Diners Club no longer offering cards to Australian consumers from April 2024.

 Charge cards come with most of the same fees as credit cards.
 The actual fees will depend on which card you choose, but these are the fees that generally may apply: